 I’ve created a database in Airtable that I use for Inventory management.
 It is in Airtable that I keep track of where the piece is (gallery a, b, or c), the price, the cost, whether it sold and to whom, and the copyright numbers.

 When I receive the copyright approval letter from the US copyright office, I scan it and save the image in both Google Drive and Airtable.

-In our inaugural podcast episode of Art B.S (Art Business Solutions), myself, Rachel Harchanko and Julie ‘Jules’ McCullough discuss what artists should do to protect their works and what they should do if and when a copycat happens.
+In our inaugural podcast episode of Artists Soar, myself, Rachel Harchanko and Julie ‘Jules’ McCullough discuss what artists should do to protect their works and what they should do if and when a copycat happens.
 I’d also recommend listening to this podcast for some gold nuggets of info.

 And I’m going to leave you with this note:

 There will always be copycats, there will always be thieves, but there is no one as original as what you have the ability to create - so keep creating, copyright your creations and keep sharing.

 Can an artist sell artwork created in a workshop or class?

 Here are the specific excerpts from Copyright office on what makes an original piece - enjoy!: